 If you're new to the Uniform Commercial Code (UCC), you'll need a few basic definitions before we answer that.
 We'll start you off with a few terms that are the building blocks of UCC search and filing procedures.

 Secured Transaction: This is a loan in which the lender acquires a security interest in collateral that belongs to the debtor.

-Security Interest: This is a lender’s claim to collateral that a debtor has provided for…READ MORE
+Security Interest: This is a lender's claim to collateral that a debtor has provided for a loan.…READ MORE

 How Does UCC Secured Party Representative Service Work?